Manual Result Upload

 the need arises.

-For the charts, there must be a free_energy
+For the charts, there must be a free_energy section with

-fields.
+free_energy and time fields.
 Other required fields will be added

 as more details are displayed on the website.
 For example, the

-following is in _data/simulations/moose_1d_sta/meta.yaml
+following is in _data/simulations/moose_1d_sta/meta.yaml.

 - name: free_energy